Chapter 37:

 “You’re an idiot!”

-John would be proud of me; I’d almost managed to convert someone and I wasn’t even actually in the church.
+I thought that was a good thing; perhaps she'd start thinking logically about the entire situation.
+John would have been proud of me; I’d almost managed to convert someone and I wasn’t even actually in the church.

-That proved how dumb his religion was; someone who doesn’t even believe in it can convert people to it.
+That proved how dumb his religion was; someone who didn't even believe in it could convert people to it.

 “Shinko!”
-Vivian suddenly shouted and pushed me to the ground.
+Vivian shouted and pushed me to the ground.

 Please sign in to leave a comment.